C-D-Lewis/dash-api/README.md

 [Dual Gauge](https://github.com/C-D-Lewis/dual-gauge) is an example watchface that uses this library to show both the watch and phone battery levels.

+## Important Notes

+- Since all messages to and from Pebble use the same outbox, developers should not attempt simultaneous requests with the Dash API.
+Once the callback has been received for one request it is safe to then make the next, etc.

+- When using `dash_api_check_is_available()`, wait for `ErrorCodeSuccess` in the `error_callback` before making further requests.
+This is a good best practice to follow when your app opens and begins making queries to the Dash API.

 ## Setting Up